opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 ```

 Other operations have also been included for bitlinks:
+* create(object): creates a new bitlink.
 * get(bitlink): returns the attributes of the given bitlink.
-* create(object): creates a new bitlink.
-* expand(bitlink): returns the long url for the given bitlink.
+* expand(bitlink): returns a summary of the given bitlink, including the long url.
-* update(bitlink, object): updates the attributes of the given bitlink.
+* update(bitlink, object): updates the attributes of the given bitlink using the given object.
-* getClicks(bitlink, units, unit, unitReference, size): returns the clicks for the given bitlink.
+* getClicks(bitlink, query): returns the clicks for the given bitlink and query parameters.
-* getClicksSummary(bitlink, units, unit, unitReference, size): returns the clicks summary for the given bitlink.
+* getClicksSummary(bitlink, query): returns the clicks summary for the given bitlink and query parameters.
-* getMetricsByCountries(bitlink, units, unit, unitReference, size): returns the metrics for the given bitlink.
+* getMetricsByCountries(bitlink, query): returns the metrics for the given bitlink and query parameters.
-* getMetricsByReferrers(bitlink, units, unit, unitReference, size): returns the metrics for the given bitlink.
+* getMetricsByReferrers(bitlink, query): returns the metrics for the given bitlink and query parameters.
-* getMetricsByReferringDomains(bitlink, units, unit, unitReference, size): returns the metrics for the given bitlink.
+* getMetricsByReferringDomains(bitlink, query): returns the metrics for the given bitlink and query parameters.
-* getMetricsByReferrersByDomain(bitlink, units, unit, unitReference, size): returns the metrics for the given bitlink.
+* getMetricsByReferrersByDomain(bitlink, query): returns the metrics for the given bitlink and query parameters.
 * getQrCode(bitlink): returns the QR code for the given bitlink.

 <sub>Copyright (c) 2020 OpsMatters</sub>